 WHAT IS ASBESTOS?

 A group of naturally occurring silicate minerals that are long and fibrous.
 These minerals are plentiful and easy to mine, making them very attractive to manufacturers and builders who use them for soundproofing, insulation, fireproofing and related uses.
 Due to health hazards, it is now unlawful to use asbestos in most of the World.
 Even though the damaging health effects of asbestos were coming to light by the early 20th Century, asbestos remained in wide usage until Federal, State, City and Local laws began to be passed in the 1970’s.
 Exposure to asbestos can lead to very aggressive forms of cancer such as mesothelioma and lung cancer.
 Symptoms can take decades to arise decades later, but an experienced asbestos injury attorney can trace it back to its source and collect damages from the offenders.
-At Wittenstein & Wittenstein we can help you fight this difficult battle.
-Call 718-261-8114 for a Free Consultation.
+New York City asbestos injury attorney Wittenstein & Wittenstein we can help you fight this difficult battle.
+Call New York City asbestos attorney Wittenstein & Wittenstein at 718-261-8114 for a Free Consultation.

 HISTORIC TIMELINE – ASBESTOS IN THE UNITED STATES